-CDC training the CDC Yellow Book and the World Health Organization's International Travel and Health 2016 updates all contain useful information for nurses on Yellow Fever.
+CDC training the CDC Yellow Book and the World Health Organization's International Travel and Health 2017 updates all contain useful information for nurses on Yellow Fever.
 NHS Wales users can gain free access to TRAVAX resources via the NHS Wales website Health in Wales

 The FCO is a valuable source of advice for travellers and advisers and produces information on a variety of subjects.

 The FCO provides useful pre-travel advice and and how to stay healthy and safe when abroad.
 See: Travel Aware - staying safe and healthy abroad.

 Update from NaTHNaC

 The National Travel Health Network and Centre (NaTHNaC) continue to update their website.
 Recent changes include:

 Changes to the Country

 - the ability to download each complete country page to enable viewing offline or printing a hard copy